 “Beloved, I pray that in all respects you may prosper and be in good health, just as your soul prospers.”
 3 John 1:2 (NASB)

 She seldom eats all her food.
-However, she will always eat a sweet dessert.
+However, she will always eat a dessert.
 So, I try to supplement her meals with sweet, protein-rich entrees, desserts and snacks.
-For instance, she won’t eat cottage cheese unless I mix it with apple sauce.
+For instance, she won’t eat cottage cheese unless I mix it with applesauce.
 This gives it the sweetness she craves.
-I give her fruit flavored yogurt for dessert.
+I give her fruit-flavored yogurt for dessert.
 She probably wouldn’t accept it if I told her it was yogurt, so I ask, “Want some pudding?”
-She accepts it with a smile while getting the benefits of the extra protein.
+She takes it with a smile while getting the benefits of the extra protein.

 Speaking of cookies, some cookies are more nutritious than others.
 Check the package.
 Some have some protein or fiber added.
 Dementia patients often have trouble swallowing, so choose the softer varieties.
-My mother chews her food and spits out anything hard like chocolate chips.
+My mother spits out anything hard like chocolate chips.
 So, I select only those easy to chew.

 I add vanilla protein powder to her bran flakes in the morning.
 It dissolves in the milk and enhances the flavor.
-Also, I use whole A2 Milk which is easier on the stomach than conventional milk.
+Also, I use whole A2 Milk which is more comfortable on the stomach than conventional milk.
 Coconut milk is another alternative.
-Of course, I add sweetener to her breakfast cereal, so she will eat it.
+Of course, I add sweetener to her breakfast cereal so she will eat it.

 We must be creative when feeding dementia patients.
 We are challenged by their reduced appetites, difficulty chewing or swallowing, and their body’s reduced ability to process nutrients from food.
 Switching to soft protein-rich foods may help but only if it’s tasty.
 They might eat more protein if sweetened.

 Disclaimer-consult your doctor for nutrition advice.
 My food choices for my mother are made in consultation with her doctor based upon her laboratory results.
-You doctor may recommend a different menu.
+Your doctor may recommend a different menu.